 - 1. The operators of this machine must be qualified and well trained in the operation of the machine.

-The operators must be aware of the capacities of the machine and the proper use of the hold down device, strippers and guards provided with the machine.
-This manual is not intended to teach untrained personnel how to operate machinery. - 2.
+The operators must be aware of the capacities of the machine and the proper use of the hold down devices, strippers and guards provided with the machine. - 2.
 All of the guards, adjustable restrictors and awareness barriers must be installed on the machine and kept in good working order.
 Promptly replace worn or damaged parts with authorized parts. - 3.
 Never place any part of your body into or under any of the machine's moving parts, strippers or hold devices. - 4.
 Wear the appropriate personal protective equipment.
 Safety glasses are required at all times, whether operating, setting up or observing this machine in operation.
-Since heavy pieces of metal with sharp edges can be processed on this machine, the operator should also wear steel-toed shoes and leather gloves. - 5.
+Since heavy pieces of metal with sharp edges can be processed on this machine, the operators should also wear steel-toed shoes and tight fitting leather gloves. - 5.
 Strictly comply with all warning labels and decals on the machine.
-Never remove any of the labels and replace worn or damaged labels promptly. - 6.
+Never remove any of the labels.
+Replace worn or damaged labels promptly. - 6.
 Always disconnect and lock out the power when performing maintenance work or setting up any tooling on the machine.
 Follow the procedures outlined in the operator's manual for setting up, changing or aligning any tooling on this machine. - 7.
 Never operate this machine with dull or damaged tooling.
-Replace worn punches, dies and blades promptly. - 8.
+Promptly replace worn punches, dies and blades. - 8.
 Practice good housekeeping.
 Keep the area around the machine clear and well lit.
 Do not obstruct the operator's position by placing anything around the machine that would impede the operator's access to the machine.

 - 9. Never modify this machine in any way without the written permission of the manufacturer. - 10.
 Never leave this machine running unattended. - 11.
 Always operate the flat bar shear and tooling station from the operator's side (the side the electrical control is mounted on).
 Always operate the punch and notching station facing the station. - 12.
 Set up a program of routine inspections and maintenance for this machine.
 Make all repairs and adjustments in accordance with the manufacturer's instructions. - 13.
-A safety tape was mailed to you or shipped with the machine.
+A safety DVD was mailed to you or shipped with the machine.
 If you did not receive it, please contact the factory or your local dealer, immediately, and one will be sent to you at no charge.